cdlhub/documentation/md/DataConversionComponents.md

 ## fm programme
 The fm programme binary file contains the level heirarchy and defines aggregations of losses required to perform a loss calculation, and is required for fmcalc only.

-This must be in the following location with filename format;
+This must have the following location and filename;
 * input/fm_programme.bin

 #### File format